Arts Education Programs for People with Disabilities

 Music Technology Class

-12 and upMusicTechnology class where students learn to create music using virtual synthesizers and a variety of music making software
+12 and upMusicTechnology class where participants learn to create music using virtual synthesizers and a variety of music making software

 All instruction in person on our Boston campus